Australian Associated Press: Past

 The AAP established AAPT, a telecommunications division offering long-distance voice and data services in 1991, which was spun off and sold to Telecom New Zealand in 2000.
 It was sold again to TPG Telecom in 2013.
 In the 1970s the AAP began its 'Formguide' service, publishing horse racing information.
 In the 1980s it established 'MediaNet', a service for distributing press releases among journalists.
 The AAP bought 'Pagemasters' a sub-editing business in 2002 from Bruce Davidson.

 As part of AAP's sale and relaunch in 2020, several divisions of the agency were spun off and retained by the agency's prior owners Nine Entertainment, News Corp Australia, Seven West Media and Australian Community Media.
 This included 'Medianet', its media planning and public relations service; 'Mediaverse', a service for research and analysis of media; 'ConnectWeb', a directory service for biographical data; 'Pagemasters', a digital publishing and design service; and 'Megaform', which provides information about horse racing.
 The services were housed under the umbrella of a new company called Mediality, employing 130 staff, 95 being full-time roles, with the head office in Sydney moving into the News Corp Australia Building.
 Bruce Davidson, the former CEO of the AAP became the CEO of Mediality.

 Ownership

-In March 2020, it was announced that the AAP would cease trading in June of that year.
+In March 2020, AAP announced that they would cease trading in June of that year.
 In May 2020, a consortium headed by former News Corp executive Peter Tonagh entered negotiations to buy AAP.
 The sale was completed in June 2020 and was relaunched in August 2020.
 The AAP newswire was acquired by an independent, non-partisan Australian not-for-profit organisation in June 2020.
 As a not-for-profit organisation it does not have owners or shareholders.
 The exact ownership of the AAP since its 2020 sale and relaunch are unclear, as the terms of sale have not been released.